Balakrishna-kini/Balakrishna-kini/README.md

 ## 🚀 About Me
 - 🌱 I’m currently focused on enhancing my skills in **full-stack development** with a special interest in backend systems.
-- 👍 I’m looking to collaborate on projects involving **Java, Spring Boot, React.js**.
+- 👍 I’m looking to collaborate on projects involving **Java, Spring Boot**.
 - 📫 How to reach me: **balakrishnakini22@gmail.com**
 - 🔗 **Find me online:**
     - **LinkedIn:** [linkedin.com/in/balakrishna-kini](https://www.linkedin.com/in/balakrishna-kini)